socketry/nio4r/README.md

 This library aims to incorporate the ideas of Java NIO in Ruby.
 These are:

-* Expose high level interfaces for doing high performance IO
+* Expose high level interfaces for doing high performance IO, but keep the codebase small to encourage multiple implementations on different platforms
 * Be as portable as possible, in this case across several Ruby VMs
 * Provide inherently thread-safe facilities for working with IO objects